pingcap/docs-dm/en/key-features.md

 online-ddl-scheme: "pt"
 ```

-For more information about online DDL tools, refer to [online-ddl-scheme](online-ddl-scheme.md).
+For more information about online DDL tools, refer to [Online DDL Scheme](online-ddl-scheme.md).

 ## Shard merge